openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

    separator
    end marker

-Grammars draw the terminal symbols from a fixed width form.
-Starting from the :index:`goal symbol`, grammars specify the language itself, i.e., the set of possible sequences of terminal symbols that can result from repeatedly replacing any nonterminal in the left-hand-side sequence for a right-hand side of the production.
+Grammars draw terminal symbols from a fixed width form.
+Starting from the goal symbol, grammars specify the language itself, i.e., the set of possible sequences of terminal symbols that can result from repeatedly replacing any nonterminal in the left-hand-side sequence for a right-hand side of the production.